Supported Functionality

 Extended Rostering

 Edlink enables developers and schools to list and view assignments created in Google Classroom.
-However, assignments not created through Edlink cannot be modified, and their grades cannot be updated.
-Assignments created through Edlink, on the other hand, can be fully managed.
+However, assignments not created through Edlink cannot be modified, and their grades cannot be updated, due to a limitation of the Google Classroom API.
+On the other hand, assignments created through Edlink can be fully managed.
 This includes editing assignment details, updating grades, tracking submissions, and maintaining a complete workflow for managing coursework and related data.

 Primary vs. Secondary